 Data Privacy & Advertising Standards

-The business model of entities in the E-Commerce industry depend on a firm’s ability to securely process electronic payments.
-As consumers become more educated about the threats of cybercrime, particularly in the wake of continued high-profile attacks, having a reputation as a secure entity will become increasingly important to maintain or gain market share.
-There is an opportunity for the most trusted brands to position themselves favourably in the eyes of consumers and gain a significant competitive advantage.
-This makes user loyalty, which is highly influenced by the perception of the safety of the user’s valuable financial and personal information, particularly important to maintaining market share.
+The business models of entities in the E-Commerce industry depend on an entity’s ability to securely process electronic payments.
+As consumers become more educated about the threats of cybercrime, their perceptions of an entity’s cybersecurity will become increasingly important to maintain or gain market share.
+The most trusted brands have an opportunity to position themselves favourably in the eyes of consumers and gain a significant competitive advantage.
+Conversely, entities that are perceived to be vulnerable to cybersecurity breaches may experience financial consequences in the form of fines, litigation and decreased market share.

 Employee Recruitment, Inclusion & Performance

-Employees are key contributors to value creation in the E-Commerce industry.
-While the number of job openings in the industry continues to grow, entities are finding it difficult to recruit qualified employees to fill these positions.
-In key markets, a shortage of technically skilled domestic workers has created intense competition to acquire such employees, contributing to high turnover rates.
-This competition for talent and the search for innovation opportunities presents several interrelated sustainability challenges regarding human capital that entities must manage.
-Hiring foreign nationals to compensate for shortages in local talent can create risks related to perceived social implications in the host and home countries of workers.
-Entities offer significant monetary and nonmonetary benefits to improve employee engagement and, therefore, retention and productivity.
-Initiatives to improve employee engagement and work-life balance might influence the recruitment and retention of a diverse workforce.
-As the industry is characterised by relatively low representation from women and minority groups, efforts to recruit from and develop diverse talent pools can serve to address the talent shortage and generally to improve the value of entity offerings.
+Employees are essential contributors to value creation in the E-Commerce industry.
+In important markets, a shortage of technically skilled domestic workers has created intense competition to acquire such employees, contributing to high turnover rates.
+This competition for skilled workers and the search for innovative opportunities presents several interrelated sustainability challenges regarding human capital that entities must manage.
+Entities offer significant monetary and nonmonetary benefits to improve employee engagement, retention and productivity.
+Initiatives to improve employee engagement and work-life balance might positively influence the recruitment and retention of a diverse workforce.
+Efforts to recruit from and develop globally diverse talent pools can serve to address skilled worker shortages and improve the value of entity offerings more generally.
 Greater workforce diversity is important for innovation, and it helps entities understand the needs of their diverse and global customer base.